 If you’re outside of Portland, your best chance of finding quality CBD is to shop online.
 Otherwise, head down to your local dispensary or vape store, and they should be able to point you in the right direction!

 Maine continues to lead the way in the world of recreational and medical marijuana.
-Marijuana is currently legal for all purposes in The Pine Tree State, and dispensaries should be opening up near you soon.
+Marijuana is currently legal for all purposes in The Pine Tree State, so you’ll be able to find CBD and delta 8 locally.

 The key takeaway from this article is that you should keep yourself informed when it comes to the regulations around CBD.
 If you take the time to research CBD companies, you have a great shot at avoiding fake products.

 Shopping online gives you peace of mind.
 You can easily verify the product’s purity, save money, and have more to choose from.